ducquando/learn-swift/README.md

 print(numList)
 ```

+##### b.
+In-out Parameters

-Although parameters in Swift are *pass-by-value*, the default characteristic of parameter can be changed into *pass-by-reference* by using *in-out parameter*.
+Although parameters in Swift are *pass-by-value*, the default characteristic of the parameter can be changed into *pass-by-reference* by using *in-out parameter*.

-> Pass by value means that a copy of the variable’s value is pass into the function.
+> Pass by value means that a copy of the variable's value is passed into the function.
 Any change made to the parameter variable is *invisible* to the caller's variable.
-For example, Java method is pass by value.
+For example, Java method is passed by value.
 >
 > Pass by reference means to pass the address of the variable into the function.
-If the callee modifies the parameter variable, the effect is *visible* to the caller’s variable.
+If the callee modifies the parameter variable, the effect is *visible* to the caller's variable.
 For example, C supports pass by reference.

-An *in-out parameter* is the one that’s passed *in* to the function, is modified by the function, and is passed back *out* of the function to replace the original value.
+An *in-out parameter* is passed *in* to the function, modified by the function, and passed *out* of the function to replace the original value.

-To write an *in-out parameter*, place the `inout` keyword right before a parameter’s type and an ampersand `&` directly before argument variable’s name.
+To write an *in-out parameter*, place the `inout` keyword right before a parameter's type and an ampersand `&` directly before the argument variable's name.

-Here’s an example of a function called `swap()` that swaps two in-out integer parameters:
+Here's an example of a function called `swap()` that swaps two in-out integer parameters:

 ```swift
 // Example of a swaping function that takes in 2 inout parameters